-1 of 3 portraits of Gregory Fiennes, 10th Baron Dacre
+1 portrait of Gregory Fiennes, 10th Baron Dacre

 - Tudor and Jacobean Portraits Database